 - Be prepared to give a case study presentation at the end of the week.
 It helps if you’ve done some industry research before you start your placement.

-Q: I’ve missed out on Spring Week – do I have any chance of a summer internship?
+Q: I’ve missed out on Investment Banking Spring Week – do I have any chance of a summer internship?

 Your CV will need to demonstrate that you are interested in and committed to a banking career.
 Other finance-related work experience or evidence of playing an active role in a finance society will help you to stand out.
 Don’t despair, with a great CV and pro-active networking it is still possible to land an internship.